Coinbase Cryptocurrency Exchange – 2022 Review

 Since then, they’ve expanded the number of countries they work with, as well as the number of digital currencies they accept.
 Coinbase is available in 103 countries.
 Though in many places, you are only able to use Coinbase to convert between various currencies.
 If you’re looking to trade, Coinbase is an option in over 32 countries, including many countries in North America and Europe.
+For a full list of US alternatives, check out our post on the Best US Cryptocurrency Exchanges.

 While Coinbase started as a cryptocurrency wallet service, it has evolved into the most recognized and popular cryptocurrency exchange.
-An exchange is any place where traders can purchase or sell cryptocurrency, safely and securely.
+An exchange is any place where traders can purchase or sell cryptocurrencies, safely and securely.
 Coinbase is the exchange of choice.
 With a user-friendly interface, the platform makes trading accessible and straightforward for novices.

-Coinbase also offers a more sophisticated cryptocurrency trading platform called Coinbase Pro, aimed at more experienced traders who want to maximize their profits.
+Coinbase also offers a more sophisticated cryptocurrency trading platform called GDAX (now Coinbase Pro), aimed at more experienced traders who want to maximize their profits.
 The main difference between Coinbase and Coinbase Pro is that Coinbase Pro offers a less simplified and streamlined interface, allowing users to tailor the platform to their needs.
 Fees are considerably lower than for the traditional Coinbase brokerage service to offset the increased risk.

 If you’re looking for a cryptocurrency wallet, Coinbase also has you covered.
 They recently launched a mobile app that acts as a wallet, giving you secure access to your funds on both Android and iOS.
 Coinbase also offers plug-ins for most major CMS platforms that allow e-commerce shops to accept cryptocurrency via Coinbase.
 Vendors who want to provide various payment options to their customers stand to benefit from this feature.
 The supported platforms include Shopify, Magneto, and WooCommerce.